 Donating Patents: What It Means and Why To Do It?

-When and why to donate patents?
-What are the motives?
-There are four motives towards patent releases.
-At one side, these motives contrast dependent on financial and non-financial motives.
+There are four motives for patent releases.
+On one side, these motives contrast dependent on financial and non-financial motives.
 One can contend that any firm has financial motives in its activities.
-A firm that generates good will for instance has no direct money related intention.
-In any case, the good will is generated to determine a reputation which progressively may cause a new business.
+A firm that generates goodwill for instance has no direct money related intention.
+In any case, the goodwill is generated to determine a reputation which progressively may cause a new business.

 I. Earning Profits